Toyota Prius Performance

 Acceleration and Power

-A 1.8-liter four-cylinder engine and electric motor produce a combined total output of 134 horsepower.
-An electronically-controlled continuously variable transmission (CVT) is the only transmission available.
-The EPA estimates the 2013 Prius will get 51/48 mpg city/highway, which is very good for a hybrid without a plug.
+A 1.8-liter four-cylinder engine and electric motor produce a combined output of 134 horsepower in the Toyota Prius, and they’re mated to a continuously variable transmission (CVT).
+The EPA estimates the 2015 Prius will get 51/48 mpg city/highway, which is outstanding for the class.

 - "I'm less enthused, though, about how the power is delivered compared with a conventional car or a pure EV - which is to say that it happens with some hesitation and surging, often accompanied by the gas engine revving or droning at seemingly inappropriate times." -- Cars.com (2011)